gokv/store/README.md

 	// Err is non-nil in case of failure.
 	GetAll(ctx context.Context, c Collection) error

-	// Add assigns the given value to the given key if it doesn't exist already.
+	// Add assigns the given value to a new key, and returns the key.
-	// Err is non-nil if key was already present, or in case of failure.
+	// Err is non-nil in case of failure.
-	Add(ctx context.Context, k string, v json.Marshaler) error
+	Add(ctx context.Context, v json.Marshaler) (k string, err error)

 	// Set idempotently assigns the given value to the given key.
 	// Err is non-nil in case of failure.